RyanCCollins/Virtual-Tourist/README.md

 - Developer: Ryan Collins

 ## Project Setup
-- To install, download the project and open the Virtual-Tourist.xcworkspace file in XCode version 7.0+
+- To install, download the project and open the Virtual-Tourist.xcworkspace file in XCode version 7.0+ (opening the .xcprojectfile will NOT work)
-- Run the following from the command line from within the project directory
+- Run the following from the command line from within the root of the project directory

 ```
 pod install